 This policy sets out the Trust principles and approaches to safeguarding and child protection.
 In addition to this, schools within CELT recognise that their locality and the communities' served can provide specific and localised safeguarding issues, each schools policy will identify their community's context.

-Local Contextual factors potentially impacting on our pupil's safety:
+Our Local Contextual factors potentially impacting on our pupil's safety: Addition al actions or stra tegies in place e to mitigate th ne threat to childr en: